danboyle8637/thistimefitness/src/content/SummerSlimDown/SummerThankYou.md

 book: '../../images/SummerSlimDown/switch-book-cover.png'
 ---

 It worked!
-You're on the early bird list.

-I am going to share with you some great information over the next few weeks.

-I have some blog posts... we'll do a LIVE fit chat as a group... plus me and you can even meet in person if you want.

-Check your email because I just sent you a welcome message.
+You can register and lock in your spot now.

+Or we can talk first over email or phone... or you can come to the studio.

-If you have any questions, let me know.
+If you have any questions, ask me.

-Remember... registration opens on June 2nd for you.
+Remember... registration is open now.

-If you want to come try a workout for free... email me and we will set that up.
+Below is you can sign up for the plan that fits your schedule.

-Below is the download link for Switch.
+The download link for Switch is there too.

 Go through the substitutions.
 They're incredibly helpful.